 visual: Related to sight.

-- Follow the Light - Students program LEGO MINDSTORMS NXT robots to follow the movement of flashlights.
-They gain more experience in programming, as well as stronger understanding of how light sensors work and how they can be used in robotics, as well as other engineered technologies.
+- Follow the Light - Students program LEGO MINDSTORMS EV3 robots to follow the movement of flashlights.
+They gain more experience in programming, as well as stronger understanding of how color sensors work and how they can be used in robotics, as well as other engineered technologies.

 Our human eyes detect light and convert information from the light into electrical signals that are sent to our brains.
-Similarly, the LEGO MINDSTORMS NXT light sensor detects the brightness of light it receives and converts it to a numerical value as a percentage of the maximum brightness it can detect.
+Similarly, the LEGO MINDSTORMS EV3 color sensor detects the brightness of light it receives.
 Then it sends this signal to the intelligent brick, which is the equivalent of a brain.
 We looked at both of these in a "stimulus-sensor-coordinator-effector-response" framework, which is used commonly in engineering for a variety of systems.
 So, you have learned some basics of engineering now!

-Pre-Quiz: Administer the three-question Light Sensor Pre-Quiz (also on slide 2) to gauge students' prior knowledge about the light sensor in humans, as well as engineered systems that use light sensors.
+Pre-Quiz: Administer the three-question Color Sensor Pre-Quiz (also on slide 2) to gauge students' prior knowledge about the color sensor in humans, as well as engineered systems that use color sensors.
 Have students answer as best as they can.
-Answers are provided in the Light Sensor Pre-Quiz Answer Key (and on slide 3).
+Answers are provided in the Color Sensor Pre-Quiz Answer Key (and on slide 3).

 Hands-On Learning: Observe students as they engage in the mini-activity described on slides 13-14.
-Make sure all pairs are following the slide instructions to experiment with the light sensor and its two different modes: ambient light and reflected light.
-Question individual students to verify that they understand how the light sensor works.
+Make sure all pairs are following the slide instructions to experiment with the color sensor and its different modes.
+Question individual students to verify that they understand how the color sensor works.
 Ask the students: Which mode are you using now?
 What happens in this mode?
 How is it different from the other mode?
 What does a higher number indicate?
 A lower number?
 Zero?

 Investigation Wrap-Up: Wrap up the mini-activity by asking the class some questions to verify their knowledge gained in preparation for the associated activity:

-- What does the NXT light sensor measure?
+- What does the EV3 color sensor measure?
 (Answer: The brightness or intensity of light.)

-- What does the light sensor do with this information?
-(Answer: It converts it to a numerical value as a percentage of the maximum brightness it can detect.
+- What does the color sensor do with this information?
+(Answer: The sensor uses a scale of 0 (very dark) to 100 (very light).
 Then it sends this signal to the intelligent brick/computer.)

 - Which is the brighter light—one that measures a higher number or a lower number?
 (Answer: Higher numbers indicate brighter lights, as a percentage of the maximum light that the sensor can read.)